devarchitech/tech-notes/notes-git.md

 -> git push origin => pushes changes from Local repository to Remote repository -> git push origin HEAD:dev => creates dev branch on remote repository and pushes local changes to remote dev branch

--> git pull - gets all changes of local repository's branch from remote repository and updates working directory
+-> git pull => gets all changes of local repository's branch from remote repository and updates working directory

--> git fetch - gets info about all changes (not the changes) of all branches from remote repository to local repository only.
+-> git fetch => gets info about all changes (not the changes) of all branches from remote repository to local repository only.
--> git merge - pulls actual changes from current branch and update working directory, resolving any conflicts.
+-> git merge "branch_name" => pulls actual changes from current branch and update working directory, resolving any conflicts.
 :: git fetch allows user to switch to different branch using "git switch"

 ~~~ working on local repository that doesn't exist in GITHUB repositories